CP2406-2018-2/cp2406-project-IsabelleCarlsson/UserStories/User Stories.md

 # User Stories

-- A user needs a menu so that they can navigate the simulator (TODO)
+- A user needs a menu so that they can navigate the simulator (DONE)

 Estimate: 1 hour

-- A user needs a menu option so that they can start the simulator (TODO)
+- A user needs to start the simulator through the menu option (TODO)

 Estimate: 1 hour